Christakis Zografos: Early life and career

 Zografos was born in the village of Qestorat in southern Albania, when the region was under Ottoman rule.
+He was of Albanian descent.

 He attended the Zosimaia School in Ioannina and then went to Constantinople to join his father's business there.
 He was initially a co-partner in a small money changing stand at Galata.
 During 1854–1881, Zografos became one of the major creditors of the Ottoman state.
 He also became one of its leading bankers and financiers and president of the Ottoman capital's trolley company.
 He was awarded by three sultans, sat on the Imperial Board of Estimate and served as president of the Ecumenical Patriarchate's Clerico-Lay Advisory Board.
 Because of his high social status he was widely known as Christakis Efendi (Lord Christakis).

+In the 1860s, Zografos was part of a committee of Albanian intellectuals and other personalities approved by Grand Vizier Ali Pasha to choose an alphabet for the Albanian language.
+After elaborations, they chose a mostly Latin alphabet with some Greek letters, though the authorities did not accept it.

-Following the Fire of Pera in 1870, Zoğrafos purchased the damaged Naum Theatre and had it rebuilt as what is now the Çiçek Pasajı.
+Following the Fire of Pera in 1870, Zoğrafos bought the damaged Naum Theatre and had it rebuilt as what is now the Çiçek Pasajı.